 Photo credit: Noble Public Adjusting Group

 If you’ve got people you care about, you need to get prepared for the next major earthquake.
-We’ve been through a couple earthquakes ourselves, which inspired us to check out LA’s Community Emergency Response Team (CERT) course to learn how to prepare from the pros.
-If you get the chance to take the course, we highly recommend it!
+We’ve been through a couple earthquakes ourselves, which inspired us to take San Francisco’s Neighborhood Emergency Response training (NERT) course to learn how to prepare from the pros.
+NERT in SF, CERT in Oakland, or any other emergency responses training are great ways to prepare.

 If you don’t have time for a 6-week certification class, we've given you the cheat sheet on what we learned.
 Here are a few tips to make sure you and your family are as prepared as possible: